captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-Oswaldo’s clean and sober, Pop -- and why you using Momma’s good China and the Sterling Silver -- that’s worth money!
+Oswaldo’s clean and sober, Pop—and why you using Momma’s good China and the Sterling Silver—that’s worth money!

 ---